 Brazil banner -- link to main page

 Leci Brandao portrait Leci Brandao is one of the torchbearers of the modern samba revival, a traditionalist whose roots hearken back to the pagode scene of the 1970s.
+Brandao followed in the footsteps of samba-raiz (roots samba) diva Clara Nunes, but her style was crisper and less flowery, with a youthful sound and more directly populist appeal.
 Here's a quick look at her work...

 Discography

 Straight-ahead acoustic-based samba, with a driving, relentlessly upbeat feel.
-As a singer, Brandao has a fair resemblance to Alcione: strong, confident, clear female vocals.
-She's also quite a songwriter: most of her material on this and other albums is stuff she herself has written.
+As a singer, Brandao has a fair resemblance to Alcione: strong, confident, clear, vibrant vocals.
+She's also a great songwriter: most of her material on this and other albums is stuff she herself has written.
 Recommended!

 Leci Brandao "Leci Brandao" (Copacabana, 1985)